travishalle/JournalCoreData/README.md

 #### View Setup
 1. Add a UIViewController scene
 2. Add a UITextField to the top of the scene
-3. Add a UITextViiew to the miffle of the scene
+3. Add a UITextView to the middle of the scene
 4. Add a UIButton with a title 'Clear' to the bottom of the scene
 5. Add a UIBarButtonItem to right side of the navigation bar and switch it to a save item